Celebrated (part nineteen)

 I hear from Dorrie you are at the Empire Hotel!
-If this letter finds you, I should take it as proof of a kind, perhaps.
+If this letter finds you, I should take it as proof of a kind, maybe.
 She thinks you are down in spirits, but you have got somehow in contact with that friend of yours.
-You would rather not come home, and I don’t mind saying I would rather not have you home.
+You would rather not come home, and I don’t mind saying I would rather not have you at home.
 But I don’t say I would close the door against you, if the story were only that.
 I don’t inquire after your health, since I may never hear back from you, but I will offer the hope that you are recovering.
 Dorrie has sent you money, from her shopping.
 Don’t bother her again.
-If you are staying there alone now, though what you think you’ll do to pay the bill, I don’t know, then if it suits you, I may stop, when I go up to New York.
-If you find some employment, you may write and tell me.
+If you are staying there alone now, though what you think you’ll do to pay the bill, I hardly know, then if it suits you, I may stop, when I go up to New York.
+If you find employment, you may write and tell me.

 June 3, 1912, 3.00 p.m.
 A nice touch, Hector thought.
-The old man be pleased Harold sat himself down to answer soonest.
+The old man be pleased Harold had sat himself down to answer soonest.
 Dear Father.
 You needn’t worry, as to…

 But, say, John… No. Say just the initial.
 You needn’t worry, as to J.